 This section of WebFoodCulture is about the most typical food and wine specialties from Italy and all over the world, divided by place of origin.
 The following articles include their fascinating origins, useful information and interesting facts.
 They also provide indications on the historic restaurants and producers of these delicacies, giving the opportunity to taste their authentic flavor.

 IN THIS SECTION:

-The most traditional food and wine specialties divided by place of origin.
-The historic restaurants and producers to taste their authentic flavor.
+‘Food places’: The most traditional food and wine specialties divided by place of origin.

 Veneto is undoubtedly one of the Italian regions richest in history and culture, not to mention the incredible variety of its landscapes, including fascinating lagoons, vast plains, sweet hills and imposing mountains.
 It’s inevitable that, over the centuries, all these factors have played a fundamental role in the development of the local food and wine.
 So, let’s find the most typical specialties from Veneto, discovering their most traditional restaurants and producers to taste their original flavor.
 (Read more)